HenrikDK/yamlr/README.md

 `schema.add_include(dict)`.
 This method takes a dictionary and adds each key as another include.

 ### Strict mode
-By default Yamale will provide errors for extra elements present in lists and maps that are not covered by the schema.
+By default Yamlr will provide errors for extra elements present in lists and maps that are not covered by the schema.
 With strict mode disabled (using the `--no-strict` command line option), additional elements will not cause any errors.
 In the API, strict mode can be toggled by passing the strict=True/False flag to the validate function.